olvsa/postqueue_jq/README.md

 # postqueue_jq
-prints to prometheus's textfile status of the Postfix queue (for multiple Postfix instances):
+prints to prometheus's textfile status of the Postfix queue (for multiple Postfix instances)

 ##### postqueue_jq.prom ('cfg' is Postfix instance)
 ```